RomaQA/YandexMarketTesting/README.md

 **How to use**:
 ---
-Run RunnerTest.class and to check a result in the Result.txt file that should be created in root folder.
+In an IDE select Run -> "All Tests" and check an output result in the Result.txt file that should be created in root folder.

 **Architecture**:
 ---